A Kenyan father heads back to his rural home as the coronavirus spreads

-KISUMU, Kenya (Reuters) - Peter Omollo initially decided to stay put in Nairobi when the coronavirus emerged in Kenya.
+KISUMU, Kenya, April 3 (Reuters) - Peter Omollo initially decided to stay put in Nairobi when the coronavirus emerged in Kenya.

 But then as the infections started to mount and his own employer told him to take leave, he knew it was time to rejoin his wife and children in the family home more than 300km (180 miles) away on the shores of Lake Victoria.